department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/hub/readme.md

 *Why would a user want to use this?
 With this problem solved, what should users be able to do/achieve that they couldn't before?*

-- This would help users navigate the various parts of their Profile and could reduce search for things in the profile.
-This would provide an overall better experience for screenreader users
+- On mobile, users can more easily scan for what is available in the profile.
+- For people using screen readers, it will be much clearer that links to `Profile` landed them in the right place.

 ### Undesired User Outcomes

-- Done wrong, the hub could become noisy, cluttered place that makes it harder for users to easily navigate to tools they're seeking
+- Done wrong, the hub could become noisy, cluttered place that makes it harder for users to easily navigate to tools.

 ## Business Outcomes